 Colorado Nursing Home & Elder Abuse Lawyers

-Has your loved one been abused in a nursing home in Denver, Fort Collins or Colorado Springs, Colorado?
+Has your loved one been abused in a nursing home in Denver, Colorado?

 The elderly have become the fastest growing segment of the population.
 The number of individuals who rely on nursing homes and other long term medical facilities for elder care has increased as well.
 As a result our Colorado nursing home & elder abuse attorneys find many homes violating regulations and nursing home lawyers see many devastating cases of elder neglect, abuse, and injury in Colorado and throughout the country.
 At Bachus & Schanker, LLC, our legal team of dedicated Colorado elder abuse and neglect lawyers can take action against responsible parties and help protect victims’ rights against proper regulations.
 If you live in the south in Colorado Springs, north in Fort Collins or anywhere in the Denver area in between and you need a Colorado nursing home or elder abuse lawyer, the elder abuse & neglect attorneys of Bachus & Schanker, LLC are here for you.